Celestial Atlas

 John Herschel

-A 14th-magnitude spiral galaxy (type Sa) in Tucana (RA 23 25 37.6, Dec -57 53 15)
+A 14th-magnitude spiral galaxy (type Sa?) in Tucana (RA 23 25 37.6, Dec -57 53 15)

-Apparent size about 1.2 by 0.7 arcmin.
+Physical Information: Apparent size 1.2 by 0.7? arcmin.

 NGC 7653 (= PGC 71370)